Superman: Great Kandor! Batman, your space helmet doesn't cover your head! How can you—?

 - In The Platinum Key the characters can breathe in space in the Jumbo vortex, although the reason is unknown.

-- In Doctor Who, it is established that due to their alien biology, Time Lords such as the Doctor can survive in the vacuum of space without the need for external protection.
+- It is established that due to their alien biology, Time Lords such as the Doctor can survive in the vacuum of space without the need for external protection.

 - Mystery Science Theater 3000: Mike and Pearl occasionally sit in the open door of Pearl's space-worthy VW Bus.
 But if you're wondering how they eat and breathe, and other science facts, just repeat to yourself "It's just a show, I should really just relax".